meabed/graphql-upload-ts/readme.md

 ## Architecture

 The [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) allows a file to be used for multiple query or mutation variables (file deduplication), and for variables to be used in multiple places.
 GraphQL resolvers need to be able to manage independent file streams.
-As resolvers are executed asynchronously, it’s possible they will try to process files in a different order than received in the multipart request.
+As resolvers are executed asynchronously, it's possible they will try to process files in a different order than received in the multipart request.

 [`busboy`](https://npm.im/busboy) parses multipart request streams.
 Once the `operations` and `map` fields have been parsed, [`Upload` scalar](#class-graphqlupload) values in the GraphQL operations are populated with promises, and the operations are passed down the middleware chain to GraphQL resolvers.

-[`fs-capacitor`](https://npm.im/fs-capacitor) is used to buffer file uploads to the filesystem and coordinate simultaneous reading and writing.
-As soon as a file upload’s contents begins streaming, its data begins buffering to the filesystem and its associated promise resolves.
-GraphQL resolvers can then create new streams from the buffer by calling [`createReadStream()`](#type-fileupload).
-The buffer is destroyed once all streams have ended or closed and the server has responded to the request.
-Any remaining buffer files will be cleaned when the process exits.

 ## API